hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 ~> **NOTE** Orchestrated Virtual Machine Scale Sets are in Public Preview and it may receive breaking changes - [more details can be found in the Azure Documentation](https://docs.microsoft.com/azure/virtual-machine-scale-sets/orchestration-modes).

-~> **NOTE:** Azure is planning to deprecate the `single_placement_group` attribute in the Orchestrated Virtual Machine Scale Set starting from api-version `2019-12-01` and there will be a breaking change in the Orchestrated Virtual Machine Scale Set.

 ## Example Usage